-Pets are not permitted on school property at any time without prior written permission from the principal.
+In accordance with Board Policy 7490 Animals on School Property, pets are not permitted on school property at any time without prior written permission from the principal.

 LOST ARTICLES

 The easiest way to prevent lost articles is to label your child's clothing, especially coats, mittens, boots, and gym shoes.
 Any item may be disposed of if it is not claimed within 10 days.